 The problem with banning PERC across the board, is that there are still lots of toxic alternatives out there, like hydrocarbon cleaning, that would still cause environmental and health hazards.

 BUT – there ARE non-toxic alternatives available: wet cleaning and liquid carbon dioxide.
 Wet cleaning is recommended by Environmental Defence because it is the safest and most cost-effective option.
 Liquid carbon dioxide is much more costly, therefore not economically feasible.

 So what can be done?

 Environmental Defence has several recommendations for governments to make the shift to non-toxic, environmentally friendly wet cleaning.

 As customers, we can ask our dry cleaners about the availability of wet cleaning methods.
-We can also TAKE ACTION by lobbying governments to start regulatory processes.

 You can also download a quick pocket guide from Environmental Defence that make the full report easier to digest.